liquibase/liquibase-contribute-site/docs/code/architecture/index.md

 ## Business Logic

 The logic within each CommandStep will call out to the other Liquibase APIs as needed.
-The commands are coded against the technology-agnostic service interfaces, so that the same business logic will be ran regardless of the changelog format, database type, underlying OS, etc.
+The commands are coded against the technology-agnostic service interfaces, so that the same business logic will be run regardless of the changelog format, database type, underlying OS, etc.

 For example, the "update" command steps include: